molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_3.md

 Hopefully, this 2 day R course was informative and helpful.
 Please send any questions or comments to <l.j.sinke@lumc.nl>.

+It is obligatory to hand in to the Blackboard one file, but if you have several please turn in one and e-mail me the others.
+Thank you.

 Feedback is very much appreciated.
 Enjoy the rest of this Molecular Data Science FOS course\! :)